-3.5 - MSC P3 Criterion 5 The management system provides for regular and timely review and evaluation of its performance, and for appropriate adjustments based on the findings of these reviews and evaluations that are consistent with the objectives of the programment of the progr performance internal and e management vis-à-vis the objectives and policies of external reviews, and, when appropria ether the management system has an effective the management programs.
-An effective te, the recommendations from the review ther the management system provides a management system system provides a management system sys mechanism would include both s would be incorporated into the Weight Score NCCC Chum: 88 WCVI Chum: 88 Inner SC Chum: 88 Fraser Chum: 88 3.5.1 There is an effective system for internative management s l review of • The management system provides for internal review of its performance, and when available, review results are made available to the majority of interested stakeholders.
-The management system includes provision for an internal review that is conducted periodically as the need arises.
-The results of the review are made available to interested stakeholders.
-The management system provides for continuing internal review that is broad in scope, effective, and timely.
+3.5 - MSC P3 Criterion 5 The management system provides for regular and timely review and evaluation of its performance, and for appropriate adjustments based on the findings of these reviews and evaluations that are consistent with the objectives of the program.
+Intent performance internal and e management The objective under this criterion is to evaluate whether the management system has an effective mechanism for reviewing performance vis-à-vis the objectives and policies of the management programs.
+An effective mechanism would include both internal and external reviews, and, when appropriate, the recommendations from the reviews would be incorporated into the management of the fishery.
+Also, the issue of whether the management system provides a mechanism for resolving disputes emanating from such reviews, or any other sources, is evaluated.
+Weight Score WCVI Chum: 88 Inner SC Chum: 88 Fraser Chum: 88 system for internal review of the management system. provides for internal review of its performance, and when available, review results are made available to the majority of interested stakeholders. provision for an internal review that is conducted periodically as the need arises. • The results of the review are made available to interested stakeholders. provides for continuing internal review that is broad in scope, effective, and timely.
 The review process and results are made available to all stakeholders.
-Weight Score NCCC Chum: 100 WCVI Chum: 100 Inner SC Chum: 100 Fraser Chum: 100
+Weight Score WCVI Chum: 100 Inner SC Chum: 100 Fraser Chum: 100